ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     cd $CASEROOT
     ./xmlchange NTASKS_ATM=150

-This will set the total number of processor to 150 but the model configuration files (**model_configure** and **input.nml**) need to be changed to be consistent with the total number of processor set by ``xmlchange`` command.
+This will set the total number of processor to 150, but the model configuration files (``model_configure`` and ``input.nml``) must be changed to be consistent with the total number of processors set by the ``xmlchange`` command.

-In this case, following namelist options need to be modified accordingly:
+In this case, the following namelist options need to be modified accordingly:

 - **layout**: Processor layout on each tile.
 - **ntiles**: Number of tiles on the domain.
 For the cubed sphere, this should be 6, one tile for each face of the cubed sphere.
 - **write_groups**: Number of group for I/O tasks.
 - **write_tasks_per_group**: Number of I/O tasks for each group.

-The number of tasks assigned to a domain for UFS Medium-Range Weather Model needs must equal to
+The number of tasks assigned to a domain for UFS Medium-Range Weather Model must be equal to:

 .. math::

     NTASKS\_ATM = layout_x * layout_y * ntiles + write\_tasks\_per\_group * write\_groups

-To have consistent model configuration with **NTASKS_ATM** defined above. ``user_nl_ufsatm`` can be changed as following
+to have consistent model configuration with **NTASKS_ATM** defined above. ``user_nl_ufsatm`` can be changed as following:

 .. code-block:: console